lagbolt/library/TechServices.md

 * Non-interactive

 A patron goes to the library and obtains information or borrows an item without interacting with a librarian.
-Here's where I'll have something to say about signage.
+Here's where I'll have something to say about signage, among other things.

 * Independent

-A patron attends an event at the library without interacting with a librarian
+A patron attends a non-library event at the library without interacting with a librarian.

-* Marketing
+* Push Marketing

-Information provided by the library in a tweet, email newsletter or a display in the library.
+This is a bit of a misuse of a marketing term.
+What I'm referring to is any information provided by the library in a tweet, email newsletter, a display in the library or an image carousel on the web site.
+So, any information that is *not* in response to a patron inquery.

 Obviously, the boundaries between these modes are not absolute.
 For example, a patron might borrow a book and have a librarian check the book out.
 Or a patron might see an event listed on the web site and then later attend the event.

+### Fish and Fishing

+The library has a few million items that patrons can borrow.

 The goal is to make service equally easy and effective in each mode.

 I want to be clear that "If you have a question, ask a librarian" is not an easy or effective solution for Digital or Non-Interactive modes.
 I'll expand on my reasoning below.

 I want to use this framework to discuss Technical Services from three angles: